Display to header level

 Some organizations understandably can’t prioritize that much time.
 No matter the circumstances, it’s key to try to find a manageable rate of posting and stick to that as best as one can.
 For example, even if an organization can only post once or twice a month, if they stick to that schedule with some consistency, they’ll never have a long gap in postings and can maintain relevancy and consistency.

 Below are definitions of key terms used in this guide that apply to Facebook, Twitter, and Instagram.
 Platform-specific terms are defined in the sections covering each platform.

 Each post has an icon that users click if they like the content.
 The amount of likes a post receives is one measure of its popularity.
 Additionally, the more often a post is liked, the more frequently it will appear in others’ newsfeeds, due to the nature of most social media algorithms.

 On Facebook, users can also like the pages of organizations, businesses, and other entities they support.
-If a user likes a page, they also automatically follow that page (they can also follow a page without liking it).
+If a user likes a page, they also automatically follow that page (they can also opt to follow a page without liking it).

 Mentioning means including the name of another account in a post, preceded by the @ symbol.
 This creates a clickable link to that account and notifies the account that it has been mentioned in a post.
-(On Facebook, the @ symbol doesn’t actually appear in the text; on Twitter and Instagram, it does.)
+On Facebook, the @ symbol doesn’t actually appear in the text; on Twitter and Instagram, it does.

 Some general guidelines for effective social media usage hold true across the various platforms.

 In general, it has become standard best practice for organizations to generate as much social media content as they can via their own webpages.
 Examples: